joomla/accessibility/custom-elements-docs/form-checkboxes.md

 * List options vertically if possible; horizontal listings can make it difficult to tell which label pertains to which checkbox.
 * Avoid using negative language in labels as they can be counterintuitive.
 For example, "I want to receive a promotional email" instead of "I don't want to receive promotional email."
 * If you customize, make sure selections are adequately spaced for touch screens.
+* Checkbox labels should use sentence casing
+* Use concise labels
+* Align vertically when possible
+* Align in shorter columns if there are many options
+* The selected state of a checkbox should ideally indicate something 'positive' and may require the rephrasing of the label (e.g., Send me weekly reminders, vs. Do not send me weekly reminders)
+* Ensure there is adequate spacing between adjacent fields and radio/checkbox groups

 ## Code patterns for Joomla and Joomla extension